-We’ve looked at the largest available, 33 pounds, and you will definitely want a motor for that much meat.
+We’ve looked at the largest available, 10 Litres, but they also do12 L and 15 L pmodels, and you will definitely want a motor for that much meat.

 Short of buying a combined grinder/stuffer, this is the closest you will get to the sausage stuffers you see in commercial plants or restaurants.
 The stainless-steel construction ensures it meets food hygiene standards even including food-safe, grade-304 stainless-steel stuffing tubes.

-Unlike the LEM vertical stuffer, this one features a motor built into the sturdy frame rather than just tacked on the side.
-Although it can’t be manually cranked, it does have a more powerful 25-watt motor, with high-torque gears for more pressure.
+Unlike the LEM vertical stuffer, this one features a motor built-into the sturdy frame rather than just tacked on the side.
+Although it can’t be manually cranked, it does have a more powerful 40-watt motor, with high-torque gears for more pressure.